-Grain testing can be utilised to determine the nutritional value of grain produced, which can also be used to estimate nutrient removals for that crop.
-The mineral content of grain can also be determined to analyse the supply of minerals to animals through their diet.
-This will be based on the animals requirements and mineral concentration in the grain.
+APAL can analyse your grain samples to test the nutritional value of your grain, and can also estimate nutrient removals for that particular crop.
+Analysing the mineral content of grain can also assist you with determining the minerals available to your animals consuming this grain diet.
+This will be based on your animals’ requirements and the mineral concentration in your grain.

 File size: 413 KBFile format: pdf

-The test sample is analysed for specific pesticides in either the Organo-Chlorine (OC) or Organo-Phosphate (OP) categories.
+Test samples sent to APAL are analysed for specific pesticides in either the OrganoChlorine (OC) or OrganoPhosphate (OP) categories.
 These include:

-Similar to heavy metals, these pesticides are generally accepted as potential contaminants of soil and produce that can impact human and animal health if present in excess quantities.
+In addition to heavy metals, these pesticides are generally accepted as potential contaminants of soil and produce and can also negatively impact human and animal health if present in excess quantities.